 Data syncing with OneDrive

 OneDrive is Microsoft’s cloud storage system, and it comes with the Windows 10 territory.
 You might think it’s great because there is no additional sign up or installation required.
 You can access it from any of your Microsoft devices.
 But this new convenience comes with a price.

 Every time you are signed into your machine with your Microsoft account, your operating system immediately syncs your settings and other data to the company’s servers.
-This includes browser behavior and history, as well as mobile hotspot and Wi-Fi network passwords.
+This includes browser behavior and history, as well as mobile hotspots and Wi-Fi network passwords.